jkallio/quick-kanban.nvim/README.md

     selected_text_fg = "#000000", -- Text color of the selected item.
   },

-  number = true,        -- Show line numbers in Edit mode wrap = true,          -- Wrap lines in Kanban category windows show_preview = true,  -- Show the preview window
+  hide_cursor = true,   -- Hide the cursor when the kanban is opened. number = true,        -- Show line numbers in Edit mode wrap = true,          -- Wrap lines in Kanban category windows show_preview = true,  -- Show the preview window